Undergraduate BA (Hons)

 CAREER PROSPECTS

 So, what can you do with a technical theatre degree?
-Graduates of this course will be well equipped to work in a variety of roles within the theatre and live events industries.
-Whether you’re looking to establish a career within a small scale touring company or a large live events organisation, you’ll have the technical and creative skills needed to work in areas as diverse as advertising, public relations, digital media, marketing, education and entertainment.
+Graduates of this course are well equipped to work in a variety of roles within the theatre and live events industries.
+Whether you’re looking to establish a career within a small-scale touring company or a large live events organisation, you’ll have the technical and creative skills needed to work in a diverse range of performance environments.
 Whatever your professional goals, our technical theatre degree courses will enable you to achieve them.

 FURTHER STUDY